 In regard to the summit's core membership, matters were much less problematic.
 The Russians swiftly issued new letters of invitation to newly elected leaders in partner countries and speedily mounted the appropriate new information about them on their well-designed and operated presidency G8 website.
 There was some problem in regard to Finland.
 The Russians had chosen to move their summit from its initially envisaged dates in June to mid July, in order to accommodate the attention grabbing World Cup in nearby G8 partner Germany and in deference to other demands from their partners.
-This decision was not due to any desire to have Finland rather than Austria, both of which Russia had long had a special relationship with, attending St. Petersburg to represent the European Union.
+This decision was not due to any desire to have Finland rather than Austria, both of which Russia had long had a special relationship with, attending St. Petersburg to represent the European Union through their successive six-month presidency of its European Council.
 But the Russians first invited the Finnish President rather than the Prime Minister, even though the latter chaired the European Union Council that the Finns were there to represent and also held more power at home on the summit's priority themes due to a recent constitutional change.

-In regard to the important logistical matters, a series of sensible decisions were made.
-In accordance with past practice, it was decided that the no G8 countries would be allowed to have bilaterals with the plus-five participants.
+In regard to the important logistical matters, a series of sensible decisions was made.
+In accordance with past practice, no G8 countries would be allowed to have bilaterals with the plusfive participants.
 The G8 leaders would meet with them on the last day of the summit, once the G8 had had considerable time alone.
-To minimize the chance of unplanned distractions, the outreach partners would come and go on the same day they met with the G8 at the summit's end.
+To minimize the chance of unplanned distractions, the outreach partners would come and go on the same day.

-A separate spousal program was arranged.
-The summit would all be held in a single, quasiretreat like and easily secured location in the suburbs of St. Petersburg - the Konstantin Palace.
-The media would work next door, in a facility to which they would be transported by sea, to avoid the disruptions caused in 2005 by demonstrators blocking the roads to Gleneagles to prevent journalist from getting to work to freely and transparently tell the world what was going on.
+The summit would all be held in a single, quasi-retreat like and easily secured location in the suburbs of St. Petersburg - the Konstantin Palace.
+The media would work next door, in a facility to which they would be transported by sea.
+This would avoid the disruptions caused in 2005 by demonstrators blocking the roads to Gleneagles, thus preventing journalists from getting to work to freely and transparently tell the world what was going on.